 WGST Course Affiliation Criteria

-The courses offered are those that count toward the WGST minor each semester.
-If you would like to offer a course that counts toward the WGST minor, please see the course affiliation criteria below.
+If you would like to offer a course that counts toward the WGS majors or minor, please see the course affiliation criteria below.

 A. Course Pedagogy: The course should foster a climate of mutual inquiry and exchange of ideas among and between faculty and students.
 They should encourage students to reflect on how the issues of gender in the course are produced in everyday life and in larger contexts such as the social, political, psychological, cultural, economic, historical, and the technological.
 They should encourage students to develop critical thinking skills, offer them the opportunity to articulate their own positions on the issues raised by the course, and allow for an incorporation of feminist perspectives in assignments.